beer-garden/beer-garden/AUTH.md

 typical entity or operation.
 These currently include:

 - `event:forward` - This permission is required for garden to garden communications.
-When tasking a child garden, the user that the parent connects to the child as would need to have this permission.
+When tasking a remote garden, the user that the local garden connects to the remote garden as would need to have this permission on the remote garden if authorization is also enabled on the remote garden. **NOTE:**
+  Regular users should not have this permission, as it allows for creation of requests against any garden or system.

 ## Authentication Basics